eikek/attentive/README.md

 You can browse the generated REST documentation at `http://localhost:8771/app/doc`.

-For example, here is a config example for [mpdscribble](https://github.com/MusicPlayerDaemon/mpdscribble):
+For example, here is a config snippet for [mpdscribble](https://github.com/MusicPlayerDaemon/mpdscribble):

 ```
 [mpdscribble]
-## The connection to MPDscribble
+## The connection to MPD
 host = 192.168.100.12
 port = 6600